devpro/simple-howtos/azure-devops/self-hosted-agent.md

   - Copy agent zip file and extract it in `C:\Agent`
   - Download the agent file, unzip it and inside execute the command `config.cmd` (chose service)
   - Update agent capabilities
-- (Optional) Go to external systems (such as MongoDB Atlas)
+- (Optional) Go to external systems (such as MongoDB Atlas and Azure VM networking)
-  - Add VM IP in system IP whitelist
+  - Add VM IP in system IP allowed list